kataras/go-sessions/README.md

 		//
 		// Defaults to "gosessionid"
 		Cookie string
+		// DecodeCookie if setted to true then the cookie's name will be url-encoded.
+		// Note: Users should not confuse the 'Encode' and 'Decode' configuration fields,
+		// these are for the cookie's value, which is the session id.
+		//
+		// Defaults to false
+		DecodeCookie bool
 		// Encode the cookie value if not nil.
 		// Should accept as first argument the cookie name (config.Name)
 		//         as second argument the server's generated session id.